galaxyproject/training-material/topics/single-cell/tutorials/scrna-bioconductor-pbmc3k/tutorial.md

 > For this task, the tool [Scater: calculate QC metrics](https://usegalaxy.eu/?tool_id=toolshed.g2.bx.psu.edu%2Frepos%2Fiuc%2Fscater_create_qcmetric_ready_sce%2Fscater_create_qcmetric_ready_sce%2F1.22.0&version=latest) exists, but:
 >
 > - It requires the expression matrix in tabular format.
+> - It masks the fact that [scater](https://bioconductor.org/packages/scater/) simply re-exports a functionality that is actually implemented in [scuttle](https://bioconductor.org/packages/scuttle/).
->   The tool should be updated to take a `loom` file containing a `SingleCellLoomExperiment` object.
+> - A new tool 'scuttle addPerCellQCMetrics' should be created as a replacement that takes a `loom` file containing a `SingleCellLoomExperiment` object and produces a new, updated object.
 {: .comment}

 ### Inspect the quality control metrics